sokolov980/guides/explore-guides/there-is-no-private-email/README.md

 ## 3. Transparency and Provider Honesty

 Some providers are more transparent than others about these limitations.
 For instance, [cock.li](https://cock.li) openly states that its operator could technically read user emails and explicitly advises users to employ their own PGP encryption.
-While it is not a recommended service, this honesty about the limits of provider-based trust is notable compared to the more sanitized marketing language of larger companies.
+While it is not a recommended service, this transparency regarding the limits of provider-based trust is notable compared to the more sanitized marketing language of larger companies.

 ## 4. Metadata and Partial Encryption